 May take up to 6 of any combination of online Virtual classes and/or Community Project Based Learning classes - all descriptions found on this website under Classes Tab.

 May take up to 5 of any combination of Virtual, Community and Dual Enrollment classes per semester.
 See the Dual Enrollment tab for grade level restrictions.

 - Students must be 5 years of age by Sept.
 1st of the academic year for which they are registering, so that applies not only to Fall semester, but to Spring as well (see FAQ section below).
 A waiver is available, by request, for students turning age 5 by Dec.
 1st of the academic year.

-- Students may not be enrolled in any public school, including online public academies (except for the Berrien Springs Virtual Academy).
-This program serves strictly homeschooled and in-district private school students.(see FAQ's).
+- Students may not be enrolled full-time in any public school, including online public academies (except for the Berrien Springs Virtual Academy).

 - Online registration is required for every student, every semester.
 A copy of each student's birth certificate is only required when registering for the first time.
 We do not require SS# or vaccination records.

 - Students must maintain weekly contact with their mentor teacher and participation in online components that correspond to community project based learning classes on their schedules.